VOICE OVER IP (VOIP) HARDWARE

-These products are centered around voice traffic that was originally based on legacy TDM networks.
-With Voice over IP technology, voice traffic can be transported over Ethernet/IP packet networks across the street or around the world with amazing features and quality.
-Today, most worldwide phone calls go over some type of packet based network.
-Most businesses and organizations are converting to VoIP.
-Fax and some modem capabilities are included with VoIP technology products.
+VoIP hardware products are centered around voice traffic that was originally based on legacy TDM networks.
+With VoIP hardware, voice traffic can be transported over Ethernet/IP packet networks across the street or around the world with amazing features and quality.
+Today, most worldwide phone calls go over some type of packet-based network.
+Most businesses and organizations are converting to VoIP hardware.
+Fax and some modem capabilities are included with VoIP hardware products.

-Session Border Controllers provide several features for VoIP Networks.
-They assist in the control of the signaling and/or media streams in both setup and tear down of calls.
+Session Border Controllers provide several features for VoIP Hardware Networks.
+They assist in the control of the signaling and/or media streams in both setup and tear down calls.
 They were originally used between service providers who would be in a peer to peer network.
-This allowed the 2 networks to be protected from other.
+This allowed the 2 networks to be protected from others.
 Since then SBC's roles have expanded so service providers can deal directly with residential and enterprise businesses.
 These functions include protection from Denial of Service attacks, toll fraud, hidden networks, encryption of signaling and media.
 They also expand capability by allowing NAT transversal, IP4 to IP6 conversion, VPN services, protocol translation and more.

 These products are known as VoIP and Media Gateways.
 They allow traditional TDM networks to connect to SIP and/or H.323 VoIP networks.
-They have analog and digital T1, E1, DS-3, OC-3 and STM1 interfaces.
+They have analog and digital T1, E1, DS-3, OC-3, and STM1 interfaces.
 They support multiple signaling TDM protocols and VoIP CODECs.
-THey may also support advanced functionality like SS7 termination or SIGTRAN tunneling.
+They may also support advanced functionality like SS7 termination or SIGTRAN tunneling.
 Some gateways support external control via H.248 or MEGACO signaling.
 They range in size from a few ports to hundreds.

-VoIP phones are quickly replacing traditional PBX systems and phones in businesses everywhere as migration to VoIP continues.
+VoIP phones are a kind of VoIP hardware that is quickly replacing traditional PBX systems and phones in businesses everywhere as migration to VoIP hardware continues.
+Pulse carries a variety of IP phones from top manufacturers such as Yealink, using the very latest HD technology and wideband codecs for crystal clear communication.VoIP phones are quickly replacing traditional PBX systems and phones in businesses everywhere as migration to VoIP continues.
 Pulse carries a variety of IP phones from top manufacturers such as Yealink, using the very latest HD technology and wideband codecs for crystal clear communication.